h-youhei/qmk_keymap/README.md

 -->

 ## details
 IME key is used for toggle Input Method.
-Internally, it's assigned to KANA key.

 ## Japanese Input
 see [Japanese Readme](README.ja.md)